Collaborative Family Meetings

 If you are facing an issue, or it is just too difficult for your family to make decisions together, call us soon.
 You don’t want to impede your ability to make the best decision for your aging parent or loved one with a disability.

-We can set up a collaborative family meeting with Amy to help your family consider each other’s perspectives, align objectives and express thoughts and goals in a supportive environment.
+We can set up a collaborative family meeting at a location of your choice with Amy so Any can help your family consider each other’s perspectives, align objectives and express thoughts and goals in a supportive environment.

 The end result: Together, important decisions will be made.
 Your loved one will be properly cared for.
 And you can move on.